Children's Brain and Spinal Cord Cancer Program

 - Physiatry (development and rehab specialists)

 Medical advancements have helped reduce the effects of cancer and treatment on children.
-However, children with brain and central nervous systme tumors some times need long-term care and support to overcome the effects of treatment on their growth and development.
-Randall Children's Hospital offers complete rehabilitation services and consistent follow-up care.
+However, children with brain and central nervous systme tumors sometimes need long-term care and support to overcome the effects of treatment on their growth and development.
+Randall Children's Hospital offers rehabilitation services and follow-up care in a convenient clinic setting.
 Learn about our pediatric development and rehabilitation services and our Victory Clinic for cancer survivors.